Gayathrimanjusha/Youtube_adview_prediction_Using_ML-/README.md

 Attribute Information
 'vidid' : Unique Identification ID for each video
 'adview' : The number of adviews for each video
-Project : Youtube adview Prediction
 'views' : The number of unique views for each video
 'likes' : The number of likes for each video 'dislikes' : The number of likes for each video